 If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at (303) 794-6800.

-Drs.
-Cavanaugh and Becker recommend using a soft bristle toothbrush.
+Dr. Becker recommends using a soft bristle toothbrush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth.
 Too much pressure with brushing can cause gum rescission and exposed root surfaces.
 After you are done cleaning the outside surfaces of all your upper and lower teeth, follow the same brushing method while cleaning the inside of the back teeth.

 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically.
 Make several gentle back-and-forth strokes over each tooth.
 Don’t forget to gently brush the surrounding gum tissue.